-POST ONE: MILLION YEAR OLD PERFUME
+POST ONE: MILLION YEAR OLD PERFUM

 This particular morning, by 6AM, I had driven 50 miles down to Suffolk Downs Station where I came across a half dozen souls that shook, swayed and rocked in unison as we hurtled along the Blue Line heading into Boston.